piroor/treestyletab/README.md

   * If you use [New Tab Override](https://addons.mozilla.org/firefox/addon/new-tab-override/) to set a custom URL for new tabs, you cannot get the actual internal URL of new tabs with the method above, because it is immediately redirected.
     It is `moz-extension://XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX/html/newtab.html`, the UUID part can be found at `about:debugging#/runtime/this-firefox` => `Extensions` => `New Tab Override` => `Internal UUID`.
   </details>
+* <details><summary>Tabs become flatten suddenly / tree structure is lost accidentally</summary>

+  Such a problem may happen sometimes regardless I'm continuously struggling to solve them.
+Sadly on most cases there is no way to get back lost tree structure.
+(Sometimes, closing the window and restoring it via Ctrl-Shift-N may restore the window with correct tree structure, but it is effective only on very limited cases.)
+  There are some workarounds to save your tree of tabs before you encounter such a situation:

+  * [Tab Session Manager](https://addons.mozilla.org/firefox/addon/tab-session-manager/) supports saving sessions with tree information.
+Please remind that you need to activate compatibility option manually.
+  * TST allows you to take a snapshot of tabs tree to a bookmark folder.
+Select all tabs (via shift-click, ctrl-click, or "Select All Tabs"), and bookmark selected tabs via the "Bookmark Tabs..." command in tabs context menu on the sidebar panel.
+Created bookmarks will have `>` marks in their title, it means their tree level.
+Right click on the bookmark folder and choose the command "Open All as a Tree", then TST will open tabs from the bookmark folder with tree structure constructed from the `>` marks of their title.

 #### Other topics